Opinion: Now is the time to unleash Northern Ireland’s full potential | Michael Lynch

 The Good Friday Agreement enshrines the commitment to integrated education and contains a specific pledge “to facilitate and encourage integrated education”.
 The Department of Education has never established an integrated school, and integrated schools represent just 7.8 per cent of the school estate in Northern Ireland.
 There is an appetite, particularly with those like me who were born post the Good Friday Agreement, to see the pace of change radically improve.

 There are multiple components that the Good Friday Agreement was not designed to solve.
-The Good Friday Agreement doesn’t tackle legacy nor provide a framework or solution for unexpected political, social or economic and Britain’s decision to leave the European Union is one.
+The agreement doesn’t tackle legacy nor provide a framework or solution for unexpected political, social or economic and Britain’s decision to leave the European Union is one.

 On 31 March, funding provided by the European Social Fund (ESF) ceased.

-The UK Government had promised to ensure there wouldn’t be an impasse of security, but they only confirmed they would fill that deficit in the same week the funding was lost.
+The UK government had promised to ensure there wouldn’t be an impasse of security, but they only confirmed they would fill that deficit in the same week the funding was lost.
 This was too late for many non-profits and charity groups, and we lost a swathe of them.

 The ESF has provided significant support to Northern Ireland over the years, helping to address social and economic issues in the region, such as promoting social inclusion, tackling poverty and inequality, and supporting disadvantaged and marginalised communities.
 This has included programmes focused on improving access to education and training for disadvantaged groups, providing support for refugees and asylum seekers, and promoting community development and cohesion.

 Despite our challenges – and we have plenty – my home punches above its weight in the world arena, whether our sportsmanship, technological innovation, or hospitality.
 We are proud people.
-And the Agreement is something to celebrate, but we also need to reflect on how far we need to go.
+And the agreement is something to celebrate, but we also need to reflect on how far we need to go.

 The degree of hope, positivity and ambition is stronger than ever, but we need political stability.

-As well as this month marking the 25th anniversary of the Good Friday Agreement, it’s also 111 years since Titanic’s maiden voyage.
+As well as this month marking the 25th anniversary of the Good Friday Agreement, it’s also 111 years since the Titanic’s maiden voyage.
 There’s a distinctive contrast and similarity in both.
-100 years before the signing of the Good Friday Agreement, we were a small, industrial city, but we were driven by big ambition.
+One hundred years before the signing of the Good Friday Agreement, we were a small, industrial city, but we were driven by big ambition.
 We played a huge part in the shipbuilding, tobacco and linen industry and by the late 1800s, Belfast was truly a global city with a major role on the world stage.

 That lapsed with the rise of conflict in our communities, and Brexit risks repeating that lapse.
-But now, 25 years on from that historic Agreement and 100 years on from when Titanic left our shores, that same hope, ambition and energy for prosperity and an international outlook is cumulating for the next 25 – and 100 – years ahead.
+But now, decades on from that historic agreement and more than 100 years on from when the Titanic left our shores, that same hope, ambition and energy for prosperity and an international outlook is cumulating for the next 25 – and 100 – years ahead.

-The way ahead isn’t always easy in the way that real life isn’t always easy.
+The way ahead isn’t always easy in the way that life isn’t always easy.
 It will take hard work, but we’ve done it before.
 It’s up to all of us now to grasp that opportunity and unleash Northern Ireland’s full potential because by the time we celebrate the 50th anniversary of the Good Friday Agreement, I, for one, am determined to look back and say that I did my bit to get there.

 Michael Lynch works for a Belfast-based tech firm and chaired the board of trustees of the Integrated AlumNI from 2021 to 2023 – an organisation dedicated to increasing integrated education in Northern Ireland.
 You can watch his story here.